 - 1. The need for, and purpose of, strategic and business analysis - 2.
-Environmental issues affecting the strategic position of an organisation - 3.
+Environmental issues affecting the strategic position of, and future outlook for, an organisation - 3.
 Competitive forces affecting an organisation - 4.
 Marketing and the value of goods and services - 5.
 The internal resources, capabilities and competences of an organisation - 6.
 The expectations of stakeholders and the influence of ethics and culture